TREASURIES-U.S. yields slip on doubts over how fast economy can roar

 NEW YORK, May 20 (Reuters) - Yields on nominal U.S. Treasury debt and inflation-linked securities fell on Thursday after factory activity in the U.S. mid-Atlantic region slowed in May from a record pace, casting doubt on how fast the economy can continue to roar.

-Breakevens on 10-year Treausury inflation-protected securities, or TIPS, fell to a session low of 2.44% after the auction of $13 billion in 10-year TIPS securities.
+The breakeven rate on 10-year Treasury inflation-protected securities, or TIPS, fell to a session low of 2.44% after the auction of $13 billion in 10-year TIPS securities.

+"To continue to buy protection against inflation requires either a belief or additional evidence that inflation is continuing to go higher, above where you bought the last time," said Jim Vogel, interest rate strategist at FTN Financial.

+The market needs to see confirmation of faster inflation after so much optimism about the recovery, the economy reopening and the impact of government stimulus on growth was incorporated into expectations in a very short period, Vogel said.

 The Philadelphia Federal Reserve Bank said its business activity index fell to 31.5 from 50.2 in April, its highest pace in nearly half a century.
 The reading was shy of economists' expectations of 43.0, a Reuters poll found.